 Elements of our services are delivered by companies and individuals other than those with which you have directly contracted.

-We use third parties to support us in providing our services and to help provide, run and manage our internal IT systems.
+We use third parties to support us in providing our services and to help provide, run and manage our internal IT systems and any hosted services for our clients.
 The systems provided by those third parties are located in secure data centres around the world.

 We may also share your personal data with the below third parties: